ACM Doctoral Dissertation Award

 Dissertations will be reviewed for technical depth and significance of the research contribution, potential impact on theory and practice, and quality of presentation.

 Nominations for the ACM Doctoral Dissertation Award should be submitted using the online nomination form.
 Make sure to select the Doctoral Dissertation Award in the dropdown box at the top.
-Submitted materials should explain the contribution in terms understandable to a non-specialist.
+Guidelines for nominators and endorsers can be found here.
 Each nomination involves several components:

 - Name, address, phone number, and email address of the nominator (the student’s thesis advisor)